 Year 3 Year 4 Year 5 Year 6 Computational thinking Using decomposition to explain the parts of a laptop computer.
 Using decomposition to explore the code behind an animation.
 Using repetition in programs.
 Using logical reasoning to explain how simple algorithms work.
 Explaining the purpose of an algorithm.
 Forming algorithms independently.
 Using decomposition to solve a problem by finding out what code was used.
 Using decomposition to understand the purpose of a script of code.
 Identifying patterns through unplugged activities.
+Using past experiences to help solve new problems.
 Using abstraction to identify the important parts when completing both plugged and unplugged activities.
 Decomposing animations into a series of images.
+Decomposing a program without support.
 Decomposing a story to be able to plan a program to tell a story.
 Predicting how software will work based on previous experience.
 Writing more complex algorithms for a purpose.
 Decomposing a program into an algorithm.
 Using past experiences to help solve new problems.
 Writing increasingly complex algorithms for a purpose.
+Analysing the effectiveness of prompts and refine them for improved Al outputs.
 Programming Using logical thinking to explore more complex software; predicting, testing and explaining what it does.
 Incorporating loops to make code more efficient.
 Continuing existing code.
+Making reasonable suggestions for how to debug their own and others' code.
 Creating algorithms for a specific purpose.
 Coding a simple game.
 Using abstraction and pattern recognition to modify code.
 Incorporating variables to make code more efficient.
+Programming an animation.
 Iterating and developing their programming as they work.
 Confidently using loops in their programming.
 Using a more systematic approach to debugging code, justifying what is wrong and how it can be corrected.
 Writing code to create a desired effect.
 Using a range of programming commands.
 Using repetition within a program.
+Amending code within a live scenario.
 Debugging quickly and effectively to make a program more efficient.
 Remixing existing code to explore a problem.
 Using and adapting nested loops.
 Programming using the language Python.
 Changing a program to personalise it.
 Evaluating code to understand its purpose.
 Predicting code and adapting it to a chosen purpose.
+Applying coding skills like decomposition and pattern recognition to interact with AI applications.